bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Lib - Updated FullCalendar to 3.6.2 and Moment JS to 2.19.1
+* Dev - bookacti_display_field now support radio and textarea and you can add these to editor setting dialogs
+* Dev - PHP filter Tweak - bookacti_messages have a new $raw parameter

 = 1.2.0 - 2017/10/12 =
 * Feature - Send email notifications to the administrator and the customer when a booking is made, when its status changes and when it is rescheduled
 * Feature - Configure and customize email notifications